mackydequillo921-pixel/TECHNOPATH_SEAIT_GUIDE_MAP/SYSTEM_DOCUMENTATION.md

 - Offer AI-assisted guidance through a chatbot
 - Enable QR code-based quick location access
 - Support administrative functions for campus management
+- Work fully offline as an installable PWA on mobile and desktop

 ---